 DFDL allows elements of complex type to be nillable.
 However, to avoid the concept of a complex element having a value, which does not exist in DFDL, the only permissible nil value is the empty string, represented by the DFDL %ES; entity and using dfdl:nilKind 'literalValue'.

-On parsing, an element occurrence is nil if the element has XSD nillable 'true' and the data is a nil representation as defined in 9.3.1 Specifically:
+On parsing, an element occurrence is nil if the element has XSD nillable 'true' and the data is a nil representation as defined in Section 9.3.1.
+Specifically:

 When dfdl:nilKind is 'literalValue', the NilLiteralValue region of the data stream matches any of the dfdl:nilValue values.